-Summer is fast approaching and that means lots of time spent outdoors with our best friend.
+Summer is the season for spending time outdoors with our best friend.
 Most dogs will instinctively seek shade and have a certain degree of natural protection from sunburn.
 However, even dogs with the thickest coats can have vulnerable spots on their belly, groin, inside upper legs, or a light nose.
 Some breeds also have very short fur or lack an undercoat.
 They could use a hand from their pet parents to prevent painful sunburn and we’re here to help.

 Basic Sunburn Prevention for Dogs

 - Avoid direct sun and provide lots of shade breaks.